 Washington University in St. Louis supports the use of social media by its community members as a way to facilitate communication.
-Social media tools, uses and challenges are evolving rapidly, and the University continuously monitors our strategies and best practices for using these media.
-The following policy serves as a guideline and starting point for those initiating a social media feed that involves the University, its schools, departments, programs, groups, organizations and individuals.
-It is also a reference for those managing existing feeds, so that the University's efforts in social media communications are as consistent as possible.
+Social media tools, uses and challenges are evolving rapidly, and the university continuously monitors our strategies and best practices for using these media.
+The following policy serves as a guideline and starting point for those initiating a social media feed that involves the university, its schools, departments, programs, groups, organizations and individuals.
+It is also a reference for those managing existing feeds, so that the university's efforts in social media communications are as consistent as possible.

-Applicable policies and guidelines are available online at the addresses below:
+Applicable policies and guidelines are available online:

-Acceptable content may be positive or negative in context to the conversation, regardless of whether it is favorable or unfavorable to WUSTL.
+Acceptable content may be positive or negative in context to the conversation, regardless of whether it is favorable or unfavorable to Washington University.
 However, language that is illegal, obscene, defamatory, threatening, infringing of intellectual property rights, invasive of privacy, profane, libelous, threatening, harassing, abusive, hateful or embarrassing to any person or entity, or otherwise injurious or objectionable is unacceptable and shall be removed.

-Washington University in St. Louis will not tolerate content that infringes on proprietary information, or that is defamatory, pornographic, harassing, libelous, or inhospitable to a reasonable work environment.
+Washington University in St. Louis will not tolerate content that infringes on proprietary information, or that is defamatory, pornographic, harassing, libelous or inhospitable to a reasonable work environment.

 Director of New Media Strategy